 What is a Sensor/Transmitter?

-The transmitter converts the measured electrical or mechanical phenomenon to 3-15 PSIG pneumatic signals, a 4-20-mA electrical signal, or 0-5 V DC voltage or digital signal that can be transmitted to the controller.
+The transmitter converts the measured electrical or mechanical phenomenon to 3-15 PSIG pneumatic signals, a 4-20-mA electrical signal, or a 0-5 V DC voltage or digital signal that can be transmitted to the controller.

 Some examples of sensors are thermocouples (for temperature measurements), differential Pressure cells (for liquid level measurements), gas/liquid chromatography (for Composition measurement), etc.